AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp06_avoid_function_side-effects.rst

 Reference
 +++++++++++

-MISRA C Rule 13.2 "The value of an expression and its persistent side effects shall be the same under all permitted evaluation orders"
+MISRA C Rule 13.2: "The value of an expression and its persistent side effects shall be the same under all permitted evaluation orders."

 +++++++++++++
 Description